Tufayel5/Tip-Calculator-App/README.md

 Describe any challenges encountered while building the app.

 A challenge I faced while working on this app was understanding UIKit.
 This was the first time I was actually using Swift so I had to go through a quick online class about it.
-Although, the syntax for Swift was very similar to the other programming languages I have used, but there were still new coding concepts I had to learn on my own to get a better understanding.
+Although, the syntax for Swift was very similar to the other programming languages I have used, there were still new coding concepts I had to learn on my own to get a better understanding.

 ## License